 Since the session context is multithreaded, and often contains volatile state, session scope components are always protected by Seam from concurrent access so long as the Seam interceptors are not disabled for that component.
 If interceptors are disabled, then any thread-safety that is required must be implemented by the component itself.
-Seam serializes requests to session scope session beans and JavaBeans by default (and detects and breaks any deadlocks that occur).
+Seam serializes requests to session scope JavaBeans by default (and detects and breaks any deadlocks that occur).
 This is not the default behaviour for application scoped components however, since application scoped components do not usually hold volatile state and because synchronization at the global level is extremely expensive.
-However, you can force a serialized threading model on any session bean or JavaBean component by adding the @synchronized annotation.
+However, you can force a serialized threading model on any JavaBean component by adding the @Synchronized annotation.